 Any existing ID will be hole-punched and returned to you along with an interim paper document.
 Your new ID card will be mailed to you within 10 business days.

 Veterans with an honorable discharge may present evidence of honorable discharge to have a Veteran designation placed on their ID card.
 Visit archives.gov to obtain a copy of your DD-214 or other evidence of discharge.
 Anyone may elect to become an Organ Donor.

-Persons who declare themselves homeless are entitled to a one-time fee exemption for a duplicate Nevada license or ID card.
+Persons age 25 and older who declare themselves homeless are entitled to a one-time fee exemption for a duplicate Nevada license or ID card.
 See Duplicate Licenses.
 If you need to renew your ID Card, see Renewal Options and ID Card Fees.